Athens County, Ohio: Politics

 Like most counties dominated by state universities, Athens County is a Democratic stronghold.
 It was one of only two counties in Ohio to vote for George McGovern over Richard Nixon in 1972 (along with Lucas County) and in the 2014 gubernatorial election, it was one of only two counties to vote for Democrat Ed FitzGerald over Republican John Kasich (along with Monroe County).
-From 2016-20, as Ohio has veered rightward, Athens County has become the lone base of Democratic strength in Appalachian Ohio.
+From 2016 to 2024, as Ohio has veered rightward in the era of Donald Trump, Athens County has become the lone base of consistent Democratic strength in Appalachian Ohio.